teivah/tourniquet/README.md

 The principle is to set a desired pool size a TTL for each connection.
 Once the TTL is reached, it will force to recreate a connection.

-It allows handling gRPC load-balancing and discoverability.
+It allows handling gRPC load-balancing and discoverability [without tears and without a service mesh](https://kubernetes.io/blog/2018/11/07/grpc-load-balancing-on-kubernetes-without-tears/).